 LearnWorlds, for example, offers transcription and subtitle services, the ability to embed buttons, text, and questions, and other ways to make your video more dynamic and interactive - but you have to actually upload your videos to LearnWorlds to get most of these options.
 Platforms like Uscreen were created with video courses as their main focus and offer a range of features you won't find on YouTube, including the ability to publish your courses through "over the top," or OTT, video channels.

 So, Ready to Sell Courses Online?

-By this point, you should have a solid idea of why you may want to take the idea seriously, what it takes to create a successful online course, and what your options are for selling.
-The rest is up to you, but if you would like ongoing support as you build your online course business, be sure to subscribe to Learning Revolution for regular resources and updates.
+The good news is that none of this out of reach, and hopefully this article has helped you understand how to do it.
+The rest is up to you, but if you would like ongoing support as you build your online course and online business, be sure to subscribe to Learning Revolution for regular resources and updates.

 Table of Contents